Category Archives: Guy Yasko

 Parisian Nautical Object by Guy Yasko

-.
 “I found this object at a marina in Paris, near the Bastille metro stop.
-I became obsessed with it, and went to the marina every day for a couple weeks trying to capture what was so compelling about it. … Continue reading
+I became obsessed with it, and went to the marina every day for a couple weeks trying to capture what was so compelling about it.
+Now, years later, I’m more interested in the city and the sky in the background.”

 Filed under Guy Yasko